 Getty Images for BAFTA LA

 Featuring an evening of student projects selected by a panel of industry professionals, BAFTA members are invited to select the best titles on the night in the categories of animation, live action, and documentary, each of which receives the BAFTA Student Award.
 A Special Jury comprised of entertainment industry luminaries also recognizes a film with the Special Jury Prize.
 Previously limited to schools of the US, in 2017, for the first time the event expanded to include schools from around the world.
 Click here to learn more about the Student Awards competition!

 Our Student Awards finalists are often invited to Los Angeles to participate in a number of events and programs designed to expose and introduce them to industry professionals.
 In addition, those who are shortlisted, reach the finals, or receive awards as part of the BAFTA Student Awards are given opportunities to participate in BAFTA's global New Talent programs.
 Click here to learn more about the Student Awards Programming!

 BAFTA-Yugo Commissioning Grant

-The BAFTA-GSA Short Film Commissioning Grant provides a cash award to support further development of a short film project, opportunities to retain expert advisors, and receive overall creative and strategic feedback throughout the life of the project.
+The BAFTA-Yugo Short Film Commissioning Grant provides a cash award to support further development of a short film project, opportunities to retain expert advisors, and receive overall creative and strategic feedback throughout the life of the project.
 Submissions are invited exclusively from participants of our various Learning, Inclusion, and Talent initiatives.

 As a key part of BAFTA’s mission to discover, inspire and nurture new talent, the BAFTA Student Film Awards celebrates the very best work from film schools around the world and connects outstanding student filmmakers to the wealth of expertise represented by BAFTA’s membership.
 BAFTA Commissioning Grants will provide the necessary means for great short film projects to either get started or cross the finish line, with an eye to ensuring that talented filmmakers from more diverse backgrounds are able to achieve their vision on screen.
 In its first year in 2019, Drama Del Rosario and Lola Blanche-Higgins split the $12,000 prize.